Chicken and shrimp are great together. I like to call this dinner recipe Deluxe Chicken and Shrimp.

-- hot, cooked rice
+- hot, cooked rice (for serving)

 - In a Dutch oven over medium heat, sauté the onion in butter and oil for 4 minutes.
 Sprinkle flour and paprika over onions.
 Cook and stir for 1 minute.
 Stirring, add half and half, sherry, 3 teaspoons bouillon, thyme, salt and pepper.
 Continue to stir and bring to a boil.
 Boil until slightly thickened.
 Add chicken and reduce heat to low.

 - In a large bowl toss the mushrooms with the lemon juice.

 - Add the mushrooms to the chicken mixture.
 Simmer over low heat until the mushrooms are softened and heated through, about 15 minutes.

 - In a medium saucepan, bring the water and 3 teaspoons bouillon to boil.
 Add the shrimp and return to a boil.
 Reduce heat to low and simmer 2 to 3 minutes; drain.
 Stir the shrimp into the hot chicken mixture and serve over rice.